thanasibakis/CS190/final-project/manual.md

 - **max** tends to exaggerate peaks in the data; you will hear higher pitches, volumes, etc. more often.
 - **length** focuses on the "noiseness" of the data, rather than the up/down movement; higher pitches, volumes, etc. are given to longer segments (typically that are smoother), whereas smaller segments tend to exist within higher-frequency cycles (typically noisier).

-### The Playback Interface (#playback)
+### The Playback Interface

 By now, you should see a line plot of the column(s) of data you selected.
 Clicking the *Play* button will begin playback of the sonification, highlighting the points that belong to the segment that created each currently-playing note.
 You can pause playback at the current note, or reset it to the beginning.
 You can also download the sonification as a MIDI (.mid) file for your own synthesizer.
 Finally, you can return to the first page to load a new dataset, or simply reconfigure the parameter mapping for the current dataset.

-### Program Architecture (#architecture)
+### Program Architecture

 While not required to operate this program, an understanding of the program architecture might be interesting to you.
 The program exists in two entities, a sonification engine and a client-side program that interfaces with it.

 The sonification engine is a Node.js server that provides a web API for client programs to use.
 In particular, client programs can make a POST request to the */sonify* endpoint, passing the parameter map (among other settings) and receiving back the sonification as a MIDI file.
 You can check out the API documentation and source code [here](https://github.com/thanasibakis/data2sound).
-The engine is an expansion of a 2015 paper by Last, M., & Usyskin, A., referenced in the documentation at that page.
+The engine is an implementation and expansion of a 2015 paper by Last, M., & Usyskin, A., referenced in the documentation at that page.

 The client-side program is a way for an end user to interface with the sonification engine.
 It connects to an instance of the engine running on Heroku, and visualizes the data as it translates each MIDI event to method calls to a Tone.js synth.
 It also allows the user to specify the URL of a different instance of the engine, typically for development/testing purposes (eg. pointing it to *http://localhost/sonify*).
 The source code for this client-side program is available [here](https://github.com/thanasibakis/CS190/tree/master/final-project), as a part of the repository for this entire website.